Poor-quality votes get thrown out and earn little-to-no Karma. Adhering to the following guidelines will ensure your votes are high-quality:

 In most reported cases of seeing the same picture, the photo in question is just slightly different than the original.
 One factor at play is that Photofeeler intentionally spaces out photos of the same person.
 So by the time a voter sees a picture of someone they've seen before, the details have become fuzzy.

-Alternatively, it is possible — though less common — that a user started a brand new test using a photo they've tested previously.
+Alternatively, it is possible that a user has more than one test running using the same photo or that they started a new test using a photo they've tested previously.

 In any case, please continue to vote respectfully.